Perspectives on Psychology

-This module is designed to help you reflect on your studies of psychology in two ways.
+This module helps you reflect on your studies of psychology in two ways.

-First, you will examine the scientific and conceptual underpinnings of psychology, tackling questions about the nature of scientific investigation and other fundamental debates through the history of psychology such as the relation of the mind to body, or how humans florish.
+First, you examine the scientific and conceptual underpinnings of psychology.
+You’ll tackle questions about the nature of scientific investigation and other fundamental debates through the history of psychology, such as the relation of the mind to body, or how humans flourish.

 Module learning outcomes

-- Systematically understand key philosophical debates regarding the nature of scientific investigation and psychology in particular
+- Systematically understand key philosophical debates regarding the nature of scientific approach to understanding the mind

 - Identify and critically understand ethical issues in psychological research